 If you find the monochrome look too, well, one-dimensional, but the black-and-white high-contrast look too stark, know that Alabaster can strike the Goldilocks chord you’re looking for — it also plays well with softer contrasts.
 We like pairing Alabaster-painted siding or brick with a second material, such as natural stone or light-to-medium wood tones.
 (See the two examples above.)
 Keep in mind the warmth of Alabaster when pairing with other colors and materials.
 Try a bright, warm color on your front door, as seen on some mid-century modern homes.
 Incorporate copper or an earthy bronze for exterior lighting or gutters for a real show stopper.
 Speaking of bronze, Urbane Bronze by Sherwin Williams, a gray with bronze undertones, is a contrasting neutral that complements Alabaster perfectly.

 Alabaster can be a great paint color choice for both brick and siding.
 (Don’t love your brick but worried about painting it?
 Don’t be.)
-Romabio has captured our hearts as the perfect pain for masonry surfaces.
+Romabio has captured our hearts as the perfect paint for masonry surfaces.

 The Bottom Line on Alabaster by Sherwin Williams